Topics, A

 Aether > see under Ether.

-* Idea: The connection field is the primary structure; Metric and matter are to be deduced from the connection.
+* Idea: A theory of gravity with a connection field as the primary structure; Metric and matter are to be deduced from the connection.

 Affine Structures, Collineation > s.a. affine connection.